Jankovn/C-/README.md

 # C++
-This repository will contain all kind of projects that I developed, and are related to C++
+This repository will contain all kind of projects that I developed, and are related to C++ programming language.